 - Identify pain

-Here we’ll go over each step in detail, including what it means and how to do it.
-(Or, download a free PDF checklist of the MEDDIC sales process for your sales team!)
+We’ll go over each step in detail, including what it means and how to do it.
+(Or, download a free PDF checklist of the MEDDIC sales methodology for your sales team!)

 Step 1: Quantify the economic benefit to the lead with Metrics

 Metrics give leads something quantifiable to entice them with.
-So hit them with an impressive ROI stat or a time savings promise of X many hours a workweek as a result of your solution.
+So hit them with an impressive return on investment number or promise to save them X hours a week as a result of using your solution.

 But first, you’ve got to ask them the right questions.